meddy672/car_gallery/README.md

 # Car Gallery
-Cart gallery is a content management system developed with PHP, MYSQL, XAMPP.
+Cart gallery is a content management system developed with PHP and JavaScript.

+### Required Software
+1. PHP
+2. XAMPP